BrepCoder: A Unified Multimodal Large Language Model for Multi-task B-rep Reasoning: Experiments

 where \(N_c\) denotes the total number of commands, and \(K\) represents the total number of parameters. \(\mathbb{I}(\cdot)\) is an indicator function outputting either 0 or 1.
 The variables \(c_i\) and \(\hat{c}_i\) indicate the ground truth and predicted values for the \(i\)-th command, respectively.
 Finally, \(p_{i,j}\) and \(\hat{p}_{i,j}\) denote the ground truth and predicted values for the \(j\)-th parameter of the \(i\)-th command.

-For 3D shape quality, we employ the Chamfer Distance (CD) by randomly sampling 8,096 points.
-Additionally, we measure the Invalid Ratio (IR) to verify the structural validity of the generated models.\\ \textbf{Implementation details.} We use Qwen 2.5-1.5B-Base\cite{Qwen, Qwen2} as our LLM backbone.
-The Phase 1 unimodal and multimodal decoders each consist of 3 layers, and together with the UV-Net encoder, are trained from scratch.\\ \textbf{Baselines.} We evaluate BrepCoder against state-of-the-art baselines for each task.
+For 3D shape quality, we employ the Chamfer Distance (CD) by randomly sampling 8,096 points and the Invalid Ratio (IR) to verify the structural validity of the generated models.
+For visual quality assessment, we rendered the generated CAD codes into isometric view images and instructed the VLM (GPT-5) to compare against GT images on a scale of 0 to 5.\\ \textbf{Implementation details.} We use Qwen 2.5-1.5B-Base\cite{Qwen, Qwen2} as our LLM backbone.
+The Phase 1 unimodal and multimodal decoders each consist of 3 layers, and together with the UV-Net encoder, are trained from scratch.
+Specific hyperparameter configurations are detailed in the Appendix.\\ \textbf{Baselines.} We evaluate BrepCoder against state-of-the-art baselines for each task.
 For reverse engineering, we select CADCL\cite{CADCL} which generates CAD sequences from B-rep inputs.
 For completion, we compare against CAD-Llama\cite{CAD-Llama} using textual annotations and initial codes.
 Error correction is evaluated against commercial MLLMs including GPT\cite{GPT-5} and Gemini\cite{Gemini, Gemini2.5}.
+Additionally, we retrain DeepCAD\cite{DeepCAD} and Brep2Seq\cite{Brep2Seq} with B-rep inputs for completion and error correction, reconfiguring both to reconstruct CAD sequences by fusing B-rep embeddings with partial or erroneous CAD sequence embeddings.
 For CAD-QA, we train and compare several point cloud-based MLLMs such as ShapeLLM\cite{ShapeLLM}, MiniGPT-3D\cite{MiniGPT-3D}, and PointLLM\cite{PointLLM} under identical conditions.